nj11/Angular_starter/README.md

-# Simple App Using Angular 8 as Front End and Spring Boot 2 as the Server
+### Simple App to get you quickly started on building full stack application using Angular 8 and Spring Boot 2 .
+#### Demonstrates usage of angular material libraries for frontend development, gradle for builds and  deployment on amazon beanstalk.

-## Prerequites to Run the Application
+### Prerequites to Run the Application

 ### Install NodeJS